It is time to tell our stories

-Many of us are at home.
-Some of us are isolated there.
-Some are staying with family.
-There is so much going on in our world, and this is a good reason to come together and tell our stories, to talk of hopes, fears, dreams, and talk about our lives.
+There is so much going on in our world,.
+This is a good reason to come together and tell our stories, to talk of hopes, fears, and dreams, and to talk about our lives.

 Children, friends, grandparents.
-Even those of us who are alone: we can still record our stories.
+Even those of us who are alone, we all can record our stories.

 We at the Oral History Center can help in two ways.
-You choose one —- based on how much time you want to spend on this project.
+You choose one —- according to how much time you might want to spend on this project.
 DIY for Y (Yourself) –OR– DIY with our help, (for yourself and for the public archive).

 ~ CHOOSE ~